Skip to main content

 Ultimately, it plays a crucial role in connecting people through radio waves, providing diverse content.

-Components of PCS Architecture in Mobile Computing
+PCS Architecture in Mobile Computing

 PCS architecture in Mobile Computing is a collection of components and services in which components communicate via interfaces.